rebeca-lang/rebeca-lang.github.io/events/TrustCPS-AI.md

 **16:00 - 17:00** &nbsp; &nbsp; **Pierluigi Nuzzo (Online):** Assume-Guarantee Contracts for Trustworthy Autonomous Cyber-Physical Systems

 <br>

+* Lunch will not be provided by the workshop, we will have lunch at the Rosenhill restaurant at MDU.
+Welcome to join and pay yourself. 🙂

 ##### **Invited Talks**
 ---